 The Beckman Scholars Program, funded by the Arnold and Mabel Beckman Foundation, helps stimulate, encourage and support research activities by exceptionally talented, full-time undergraduate students who are pursuing their studies at accredited four-year colleges and universities in the United States.
 The Beckman Scholarship is a prestigious one, providing a total student stipend of $18,200 plus $2,800 for research supplies and travel support over the course of the 15-month experience.
-One to four Beckman Scholars may be selected annually.
+One to three Beckman Scholars may be selected annually.

-Eligibility for the UA Beckman Scholars Program
+Eligibility for the 2021-2022 UA Beckman Scholars Program

 To apply to UA’s Beckman Scholars Program you must: